Navid200/xDrip/docs/Nightscout/Branches.md

 [xDrip](../../README.md) >> [Features](../Features_page.md) >> [Nightscout](../Nightscout_page.md) >> [Nightscout on Google Cloud](./GoogleCloud.md) >> Branches

 Nightscout on Google Cloud has two branches that you can choose from to use.
-The development branch, vps-dev, is updated more frequenctly and as a result, less tested.
+The development branch, vps-dev, is updated more frequently and as a result, less tested.
 You can access the latest updates the fastest using this branch.
 The stable branch, vps-1, is updated less often.
 It is updated by promoting a development branch release to it.
 Therefore, it is more stable.
 <br/>